What Causes a Car Insurance Lapse

 The single most important strategy is to overlap your old and new policies by at least one day — ideally two.
 Confirm your new policy's effective date starts before your old coverage ends.
 This ensures continuous protection against accidents or claims during the transition period.

 First, shop for quotes and bind your new policy with an immediate or next-day start date before canceling your old coverage.
 Contact both insurers to verify no interruption occurs in your coverage dates.
 Only after confirming your new policy is active should you cancel the old one.
-For multi-vehicle households or those with bundled policies, update all policies simultaneously to maintain discounts and avoid partial coverage gaps.
+Learn the right way to cancel your car insurance without creating a gap in your record.

 Set Up Automatic Payments